Panamara: History

 Panamara was a historic rural sanctuary in southern Caria.
-It was situated east of the Hecatomnid satrapy and shows no signs of patronage or political activity in their time, although an active religious community likely already existed during the 4th century BCE.
+It was situated east of the Hecatomnid satrapy and shows no signs of patronage or political activity in their time.
 The first inscriptions from Panamara date to the 270s BCE and display rule by Ptolemy II, as would be expected from other communities in Ptolemaic southern Caria such as Halicarnassus and Caunus.

 The large city of Stratonicea was founded in the 260s BCE to the northwest of Panamara.
 This city was a Greco-Macedonian settlement founded by Seleucus II as a powerbase for the Seleucid Empire in Caria, counterbalancing the older city of Mylasa to the west.
 From the time of Stratonicea's foundation, Panamara was drawn into its territory.
-Like Lagina, home of a temple to Hekate, religious activity at Panamara became entangled with the civic calendar of Stratonicea.
+Like Lagina, home of a temple to Hecate, religious activity at Panamara became entangled with the civic calendar of Stratonicea.

 Like Stratonicea proper, Panamara may have come under Rhodian control in the later 3rd century BCE.
 It was occupied by Philip V, King of Macedon, in 201 BCE.
 Monumental construction at Panamara may have begun in this time, perhaps overseen by Stratonicea.
 A Panamaran inscription notes that Philip V sponsored reconstruction of the sanctuary walls following an earthquake.
 Antiochos III expelled Philip V from Caria in 197 BCE, returning Panamara to Rhodian control, which was later affirmed by the Peace of Apamea.
 The control of Caria by Rhodes was supported by Rome, who withdrew their support later in the 2nd century BCE, after which time Panamara became part of the Roman province of Asia Minor alongside Stratonicea.
 Alongside Mylasa and Aphrodisias, Stratonicea was one of the most important cities in Roman Caria.